27 JULY, 2017

 Consumer-driven healthcare is taking hold among hospitality employers.
 Lower premiums for employees and lower health cost for employers are making High Deductible Health Plans (HDHPs) the plan of choice.
 There’s definitely an upside to be had, especially for young, healthy workforces who consume less and primarily need covered preventive care, while those needing extensive or chronic care pay more out of pocket.

 Hospitality Challenges.
-A major challenge is helping a culturally and language diverse population fully understand high deductible plans at enrollment and ongoing.
+A major challenge is helping a culturally and linguistically diverse population fully understand high deductible plans at enrollment and ongoing.
 Furthermore, the steep deductible can be quite a shock when an expensive or unexpected health need arises, especially for line level employees.
 And for those without savings banked to pay costs upfront, the effects can be more than devastating.
 That’s where health savings vehicles and consumer support services can really make a difference.

 Over the next several weeks, we will explore health savings vehicles (HSAs and HRAs) and consumer support services, beginning with Health Savings Accounts (HSAs).